 Stalking is defined in Nev.
 Rev. Stat.
-Section 200.575 as a person who, without lawful authority, willfully or maliciously engages in a course of conduct that would cause a reasonable person to feel terrorized, frightened, intimidated, harassed or fearful for his or her immediate safety or the immediate safety of a family or household member, and that actually causes the victim to feel terrorized, frightened, intimidated, harassed or fearful for his or her immediate safety or the immediate safety of a family or household member, commits the crime of stalking.
+Section 200.575 as a person who, without lawful authority, willfully or maliciously engages in a course of conduct that would cause a reasonable person to feel terrorized, frightened, intimidated, harassed or fearful for his or her immediate safety or the immediate safety of a family or household member, and that actually causes the victim to feel terrorized, frightened, intimidated, harassed or fearful for his or her immediate safety or the immediate, harassed or fearful for his or her immediate safety or the immediate, harassed or fearful for his or her immediate safety or the immediate safety of a family or household member, and that actually causes the victim to feel terrorized, frightened, intimidated, harassed or fearful for his or her immediate safety or the immediate safety of a family or household member, commits the crime of stalking.

 Consent means voluntary agreement to engage in sexual activity by verbal agreement or active and willing participation in sexual activity.
 Someone who is incapacitated or under the age of consent under state law cannot consent.
 Past consent does not imply future consent.
-Silence or an absence of resistance does not imply consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.
+Silence or an absence of resistance does not imply consent.
+Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.
 Consent may be withdrawn at any time.
 Coercion, force, or threat of either invalidates consent.